Please see my full disclosure policy here for more information.

 There are quite a few Carcassonne hotels and bed and breakfast type places inside the walls of the Cite Medieval in various price ranges.
 If you are on a budget, you are in luck, as there are a couple of great budget options inside or near the city walls

-TIP: When booking Carcassonne hotels, I think that you will be happiest staying inside or close to the walls of the Cite Medieval (Medieval City) in Carcasonne.
-There is also a newer part of Carcassonne, so pay attention to where your Carcassonne hotel is located.
+TIP: When looking to visit Carcassonne France, I think that you will be happiest staying inside or close to the walls of the Cite Medieval (Medieval City) in Carcasonne.
+There is also a newer part of Carcassonne which is not as close to the, so pay attention to where your Carcassonne hotel is located.

 Hostel Carcassonne: A safe and solid choice and conveniently located INSIDE the walls of the Cite Medieval, the provides a convenient base for your explorations.